Rosebeatty/weather-forecast/README.md

 The Weather Forecast is a responsive mobile and desktop app which implementes the OpenMeteo API to enable users to search weather data by a location name or by coordinates.
 The app consists of two views: the dashboard for searching and the details page for displaying a detailed forecast.
 Additionally, if the user enables geolocation tracking within the browser, the app can automatically determine and display local weather forecast data.

 I chose to use Styled Components for a quick and effective design implementation, however I would replace this with TailwindCSS or at least refactor the CSS to separate files if the app got any larger.
-I wrote simple tests with Jest & Enzyme and I would add to this with further integration & e2e tests.
+I wrote simple tests with React Testing Library and I would add to this with further integration & e2e tests.

 Main technologies:

 - React
 - Styled Components
-- Jest & Enzyme
+- React Testing Library
 - Axios
 - Prettier
 - OpenMeteo API